 New integrated organisation will be a “formidable and effective force in the fight against Parkinson’s”

-Two of the biggest Parkinson’s organisations in the US, the National Parkinson Foundation (NPF) and the Parkinson’s Disease Foundation (PDF), have completed their merger.
-They will now operate as a new organisation called the Parkinson’s Foundation with offices in New York City and Miami.
+Two of the biggest Parkinson’s organisations in the US, the National Parkinson Foundation (NPF) and Parkinson’s Disease Foundation (PDF), have completed their merger.
+They will now operate as a new organisation called Parkinson’s Foundation with offices in New York City and Miami.

 John Kozyak, chair of the National Parkinson Foundation, said: “This merger is about the future and we are thrilled to have it completed.
 Millions of people worldwide are living with Parkinson’s.
 We owe it to them to move the science and care forward and the merger allows us to do just that even better.